PyrApple/io_export_catt/readme.md

 ## Using exported model in CATT-Acoustic

-Remove default audiance plane in CATT, else model import will raise an error because first face in model is not necessarily horizontal (while audiance plane should be)
+Remove default audiance plane in CATT, else model import will raise an error because first face in model is not necessarily horizontal (while audience plane should be)

 ## Flat faces